vikhani/Animfeigner/README.md

 ## API
 `GET /animventory/animals`

-Gets result info about request for all animals for the user with the provided credentials.
+Gets result info about request for all animals for the user with the provided credentials, the animals are requested from [Animventory url]/animals via OpenFeign.

+## Integration with Animventory
+General outline is available in this [Postman Collection](https://www.getpostman.com/collections/b9c229bd07a0388b008b) (copy link and use Postman Import to import the collection).
+You'll need to change ports in `POST` requests to point to the Animventory port and to point to the Animfeigner port in the `GET` request.

+First you need to register in Animventory and then use these credentials to access animals in Animventory from Animfeigner.
+Without this you won't be able to get any results other than 401 from Animfeigner (it'll still be written to db and log as a result).
+*Request for Animventory url:*
+`POST /registration`

+*Bodyraw (json)*
+json
+{
+  "username": "...",
+  "password": "..."
+}

+And then pass these credentials to Animfeigner like in the "Run" example (user can be logged out of Animventory).

 ## Logging
 Log is generated in `./logs/animal_request.log`